Neamar/KISS/qa-suite.md

 * [ ] When going back to KISS, the item has been added to history
 * [ ] Three dots menu is displayed to the right
 * [ ] Entering a search query replaces the three-dots menu with an "X"
-* [ ] Clicking the "X" empties the search field and displays three dots menu
+* [ ] Clicking the "X" empties the search field, displays three dots menu and displays help text
 * [ ] When searching, pressing enter on the keyboard launches the first result
 * [ ] When keyboard is displayed, scrolling the list down hides the keyboard
 * [ ] When searching, pressing space as the first character does nothing (left-hand side trimming)